 Contraception

 This is the term used for contraception AFTER you have already had sex.
-There are two types of pills used, sometimes called the "morning after pill".
-Alternatively, an intrauterine contraceptive device (IUCD) can be fitted, which is even more effective.
+There are two types of pills used, sometimes called the "morning-after pill".
+Alternatively, women have the option to use an intrauterine contraceptive device (IUCD), which is known for its even higher effectiveness in preventing pregnancy.

 The progestogen pill